-When he learned that the Mother of Christ lived in Jerusalem, he travelled there to meet her.
+When he learned that the Mother of Christ lived in Jerusalem, he travelled there to meet Her.
 From this meeting he said:

-"Her appearance, her features, her whole appearance testify that she is indeed Mother of God."
+"Her appearance, Her features, Her whole appearance testify that She is indeed Mother of God."

 According to Tradition, that from the compiler of Church history Nicephorus Callistus (fourteenth century), the Mother of God “was of average stature, or as others suggest, slightly more than average; Her hair golden in appearance; Her eyes bright with pupils like shiny olives; Her eyebrows strong in character and moderately dark, Her nose pronounced and Her mouth vibrant bespeaking sweet speech; Her face was neither round nor angular, but somewhat oblong; the palm of Her hands and fingers were longish…

 In conversation with others She preserved decorum, neither becoming silly nor agitated, and indeed especially never angry; without artifice, and direct, She was not overly concerned about Herself, and far from pampering Herself, She was distinctly full of humility.
-Regarding the clothing which She wore, She was satisfied to have natural colors, which even now is evidenced by Her holy head-covering.
+Regarding the clothing which She wore, She was satisfied to have natural colours, which even now is evidenced by Her holy head-covering.
 Suffice it to say, a special grace attended all Her actions.”